Long-term survivorship challenges of advanced/metastatic GIST patients responding to Tyrosine Kinase Inhibitor Treatment: An observational study

 Achievements

-• The item list is finalized and ready to be applied to part 2 and 3 of the study, which are being set up in Castor.
+The item list is finalized and ready to be applied in part 2 and 3.
+Ethical approval is obtained and recruitment has started.

 Future plans